 17. Heritage of the Americas Museum – El Cajon

 The Heritage of the Americas Museum, located on the campus of Cuyamaca College in Rancho San Diego, California, invites visitors of all ages to experience a journey through time.
 Five wings divide the building into areas of Natural History, Archaeology, Anthropology, Art, and Education.

 The museum is an educational and cultural center featuring the prehistoric and historic art, culture, and natural history of the Americas.
 Artifacts and art serve as a documentation of life and civilization throughout the ages.

 Field Trips for 2-6 grades are scheduled from 10:00 a.m. to noon.
 There is a maximum of 40 students.
-Students are free; there is a $2.00 admission fee for each adult.
+Students are free.

 18. Little Creek Acres Farm – Valley Center

 At Little Creek Acres Farm there are dairy goats and sheep who know their names, chickens you can visit, cats that talk to you, farm dogs who love attention, as well as a veggie garden and an orchard to explore and learn in!